 Grill over medium heat for 20 minutes, flipping half way through.

-If you do not have a grill available (or this sweet meatball griller), you can also bake the meatballs in the oven at 400° for 20 minutes.
+If you do not have a grill available (or this sweet meatball griller), you can also bake the meatballs in the oven at 400°F for 20 minutes.

-While the meatballs are grilling prepare the sauce by combining:
+While the meatballs are grilling prepare the Tzatziki sauce by combining the following ingredients in a medium mixing bowl.

 Remove the meatballs from the grill or oven and serve with the sauce.